mtso/hof/README.md

 #### Example Usage

-Show how the function is called by calling them in the program's entry point.
+Show how the function is used by calling them in the program's entry point.
 For example:
 ```js
 const three = add(1)(2);
 each([1, 2, 3], console.log);